bhstark2/babel-information-model/draft-ietf-babel-information-model.md

   route is advertised.

 babel-route-prefix-length:
-: Length of the prefix for which this route is advertised
+: Length of the prefix for which this route is advertised.

 babel-route-router-id:
 : router-id of the source router for which this route